 A new texture clamping algorithm, CLAMP_TO_EDGE, clamps texture coordinates at all mipmap levels such that the texture filter never samples a border texel.
-When used with a NEAREST or a LINEAR filter, the color returned when clamping is derived only from texels at the edge of the texture image.
+The color returned when clamping is derived only from texels at the edge of the texture image.